6 things you might not know about the Coorong

 2. The area used to be one of the most densely populated areas in Australia

-The lower River Murray, including the Coorong and lakes Albert and Alexandrina, were one of the most densely populated areas of Australia prior to European settlement.
+The lower River Murray, including the Coorong and lakes Albert and Alexandrina, was one of the most densely populated areas in Australia prior to European settlement.

 3. The name Coorong comes from the Ngarrindjeri name kurrangk’